-DCP's tax treatment will depend on DCP's status as a partnership for U.S. federal income tax purposes, as well as DCP's not being subject to additional entity-level taxation by individual states.
-If the IRS treats DCP as a corporation for tax purposes or DCP becomes subject to additional entity-level taxation, it would reduce the amount of cash available for payment of principal and interest on the notes.
+DCP's tax treatment will depend on DCP's status as a partnership for federal income tax purposes, as well as DCP's being subject to minimal entity-level taxation by individual states.
+If the Internal Revenue Service, or IRS, were to treat DCP as a corporation or DCP becomes subject to a material amount of entity-level taxation for state purposes, it would substantially reduce the amount of cash available for payment of principal and interest on the notes.

-If DCP were classified as a corporation for U.S. federal income tax purposes, DCP would be required to pay U.S. federal income tax on its taxable income at the corporate tax rate, which is currently a maximum of 35%, and would likely pay state income tax at varying rates.
-Treatment of DCP as a corporation would cause a material reduction in our anticipated cash flow, which could materially and adversely affect our ability to make payments on the notes.
+If DCP were treated as a corporation for federal income tax purposes, DCP would pay federal income tax on its taxable income at the corporate tax rate, which is currently a maximum of 35% and would likely pay state income tax at varying rates.
+Treatment of DCP as a corporation would cause a material reduction in the anticipated cash flow, which could materially and adversely affect our ability to make payments on the notes.

-Current law may change so as to cause DCP to be treated as a corporation for U.S. federal income tax purposes or otherwise subject DCP to entity-level taxation.
-For example, at the U.S. federal level, members of Congress have recently considered legislative changes that would affect the tax treatment of certain publicly traded partnerships.
-Although the considered legislation would not appear to have affected DCP's treatment as a partnership, we are unable to predict whether any of these changes, or other proposals, will be modified or reintroduced or will ultimately be enacted.
-Any such changes could materially and adversely affect our ability to make payments on the notes.
-At the state level, because of widespread state budget deficits and for other reasons, several states are evaluating ways to subject partnerships to entity-level taxation through the imposition of state income, franchise and other forms of taxation.
-For example, partnerships operating in Texas are required to pay franchise tax at a maximum effective rate of 0.7% of gross income apportioned to Texas.
+Current law may change that could cause DCP to be treated as a corporation for federal income tax purposes or otherwise subject DCP to entity-level taxation.
+At the federal level, members of Congress considered and the President's Administration recently has proposed substantive changes to the tax laws that would affect the tax treatment of certain publicly traded partnerships.
+We are unable to predict whether these changes or other proposals will ultimately be enacted.
+Moreover, any such modifications to federal income tax laws and interpretations thereof may or may not be applied retroactively.
+Any such legislative changes could negatively impact the amount of cash we have to make payments on the notes.
+In addition, because of widespread state budget deficits and other reasons, several states are evaluating ways to subject partnerships to entity-level taxation through the imposition of state income, franchise and other forms of taxation.
+For example, we are required to pay the state of Texas margin tax that is assessed at 1% of taxable margin apportioned to Texas and a Michigan business tax of 0.8% on gross receipts, and 4.95% of Michigan taxable income.
 If any state were to impose an additional tax on DCP, the cash we have available to make payments on the notes could be materially reduced.